 www.acoteonline.org -

 All states in the United States require a license to practice occupational therapy.
-Each state also has specific legislation describing the process for obtaining a license to practice and specific licensure application requirements.The primary criterion for obtaining a license in any state is passing the National Board of Certification in Occupational Therapy Examination (NBCOT).
+Each state also has specific legislation describing the process for obtaining a license to practice and specific licensure application requirements.The primary criterion for obtaining a license in any state is passing the National Board for Certification in Occupational Therapy Examination (NBCOT).
 Learn more about OT licensure requirements and our NBCOT exam pass rates for the MOT program.

 -